 Debris is the subject of a suite of four photographs by sculptor Rachel Whiteread entitled Furniture (1992–98).
 These are basically tourist snapshots of garbage day.
 Taken internationally, they show the sad street life of household objects.
 A mattress slumps against a car in Athens; another stands next to a wardrobe against a fence in London.
 The world grows that much smaller, more homogenized, bridged by the common wasteland of consumer culture.
 Cast onto curbsides on moving or garbage day, these objects, in Whiteread’s eyes, are both poignant and awful in their exposure to public view, surrogates, of sorts, of homeless men and women.
 But of course what one really sees in them are studies for Whiteread’s sculptures.
 Cast from just such household objects, these too are images of aggressive vulnerability, intimate memorials of contemporary life.
 I have often wondered what makes these somewhat abject works so effective, and what distinguishes them from the early works of Bruce Nauman, invariably cited in writing on Whiteread as a predecessor who cast the undersides of shelves and chairs in the 1960s.
 Her photographs answer the question, because they have made me understand the specific relationship that exists in her work between the positive and the negative: Whiteread’s art embodies a desire to be the thing that is not there.

 A similar line of questioning is raised by the work of Stephan Balkenhol, whose figurative sculptures carved from wood might seem more folkloric than contemporary.
 However, the artist’s recent foray into photography suggests ways in which all of his works are essentially postmodern snapshots in wood.
 Mounted on a large panel of pływood is a screenprinted photograph showing in enlarged detail the eye of one of Balkenhol’s sculptural figures.
 One can see clearly that the technique behind Balkenhol’s carving has nothing to do with carefully rendering an image.
 The close-up shows that his chisel moved quickly, chipping out details with the same rough strokes that shaped the entire form.
-Thinking of these strokes, one recognizes an echo of Roland Barthes’ recollection that “at first photographic implements were related to techniques of cabinetmaking and the machinery of precision: cameras, in short, were clocks for seeing, and perhaps in me someone very old still hears in the photographic mechanism the living sound of wood.”7 Thus Balkenhol’s photograph is more than a reproduction of his work.
+Thinking of these strokes, one recognizes an echo of Roland Barthes’ recollection that “at first photographic implements were related to techniques of cabinetmaking and the machinery of precision: cameras, in short, were clocks for seeing, and perhaps in me someone very old still hears in the photographic mechanism the living sound of wood.”[footnote=7] Thus Balkenhol’s photograph is more than a reproduction of his work.
 It is an image of something quite immaterial, quite unphotographable: the mechanical precision that underlies both his sculpture and photography.

 Perhaps the most compelling sign of collapse between photography and sculpture occurs in a recent body of work by the conceptual artist Karin Sander.
 Exhibited last spring in New York at D’Amelio Terras was a gallery of miniature plastic men and women, each elevated to eye level by a tall white pedestal.
 Posed casually and dressed in professional attire, these figures were depicted with such veracity that they appeared plucked out of a photograph of people networking at an exhibition opening.
 Indeed, as the titles revealed, many of those represented were members of the art world.
-There was a diminutive David Ross, now-former director of the San Francisco Museum of Modern Art; a lilliputian Olivier Renaud-Clement, photography dealer; a peewee Werner Meyer, the curator whose invitation to participate in an exhibition of Kleinplastik (small sculpture) launched this body of work; and a “mini-me,” Karin Sander herself.8 The series they are part of is called 1:10, which refers to their shift in scale—these sculptures are exactly one-tenth the size of their subjects—which Sander achieved with digital photography.
+There was a diminutive David Ross, now-former director of the San Francisco Museum of Modern Art; a lilliputian Olivier Renaud-Clement, photography dealer; a peewee Werner Meyer, the curator whose invitation to participate in an exhibition of Kleinplastik (small sculpture) launched this body of work; and a “mini-me,” Karin Sander herself.[footnote=8] The series they are part of is called 1:10, which refers to their shift in scale—these sculptures are exactly one-tenth the size of their subjects—which Sander achieved with digital photography.
 Deploying a technology familiar to the fashion industry, a battery of cameras bounces light off a living person to produce a three-dimensional body scan.
 The measurements are then fed into a machine that translates them into crosssections, which are output as layer upon layer of sprayed plastic.
 The resulting sculpture is, in fact, a photograph.
 Several of these works recently entered the collection of the Metropolitan Museum of Art—notably, by way of the department of photography.

 Harking back to Duchamp’s prediction, one wonders if the digital might be the “something else [that] would make photography unbearable.”
 This discussion certainly finds photography straining its bounds, falling in with other mediums and even returning to its experimental infancy.
 Just briefly note two of the artists in The Photogenic: Sheila Pepe, who has developed a drawing practice based on Surrealist automatism and photograms; and photogrammatician Adam Fuss, who has been using that most precise of techniques, the daguerreotype, to make images that are perversely blurry.
 It’s as if the presence of a new technology, and all the anxieties attending it, have shaken up the old one.
 In response, photography kicks up its heels and succumbs to collapse.
 It affirms its own historic identity (modern, experiential).
 And it (blindly) points the way toward the virtual by showing us that some things are simply unphotographable.